EMENGH/atl-wdi/homework/unit_02/javaScript/js-data-modeling/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Data Modeling with JavaScript
+# Data Modeling with JavaScript.

 Every computer program deals with managing data.
 How you choose to represent these data within your program can have far-reaching implications on every other